EducationFalse PositivesFairnessAcademic Integrity

 More than vendors admit.

 GPTZero claims 99% accuracy on their benchmark tests.
 In real-world classroom conditions, independent testing shows accuracy closer to 70-80% with a higher-than-average false positive rate.
-Turnitin reports a 1% false positive rate — but that still means 1 in 100 human-written submissions gets wrongly flagged.
+Turnitin reports a 1% false positive rate, but that still means 1 in 100 human-written submissions gets wrongly flagged.
+For a fuller breakdown of how detector accuracy claims hold up, see how accurate AI detectors actually are in 2026.

 If you're checking 500 essays a term, that's 5 innocent students facing an accusation.